DavidVorick/CodeCommit/UserSpecification.md

 "build.txt".
 A numerical prefix needs to be added to the file name so that it is properly grouped with the corresponding LLM call.

-If the build script exits sucessfully, 'code-commit' stops there.
+If the build script exits successfully, 'code-commit' stops there.
 The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr; some build processes provide non-warning informational output to stderr.
 If the build did not exit successfully, 'code-commit' needs to make